Harvard-Slade-Lab/Estimating-and-interpreting-how-humans-prioritize-multiple-movement-goals-during-walking/Step-to-step data and code/README.md

 - Dist_gaze: provides a qualitative, purely descriptive estimate of how far ahead participants were looking, based on their height in combination with the head and trunk angles.

 - Plotting_gait_metrics: creates box plots and runs statistics on gait metrics data (represented in Fig. 2a-d).

+- pairplots: creates different seaborn pairplots and kernel density estimates to visualize gait metrics, as seen in Supplementary Fig. 5 and Fig. 2f-g.